 In September 2002 he moved to the International Centre for Cultural and Heritage Studies.
 He appreciates the interdisciplinary approaches to heritage, museum, galleries and tourism research and teaching at Newcastle University.

-Covered within the overall theme of Cultural Tourism Management, his particular teaching and research interests are in cultural resources management, 'ecomuseums', integrated heritage management, heritage tourism, sustainable development, and the creative and cultural industries.
+Covered within the overall theme of Socio-Ecological Systems Heritage, his particular teaching and research interests are in cultural resources management, 'ecomuseums', integrated heritage management, heritage tourism, sustainable development, and the creative and cultural industries.